hcheung01/low_level_programming/0x08-static_libraries/README.md

 ---
 File|Task
 ---|---
-holberton.h | header file with all function prototypes in this directory create_static_lib.sh | creates a static library called liball.a from all the .c files libholberton.a | static library created including all function prototypes in holberton.h file
+coding.h | header file with all function prototypes in this directory create_static_lib.sh | creates a static library called liball.a from all the .c files libcoding.a | static library created including all function prototypes in coding.h file

 ## Directories
 ---